eraynaccarli/definexOrderApp/README.md

 -List all customers

-- Able to create new customers
+-Able to create new customers

 -List customers with the letter 'C' in them